Pixelization: Alternative techniques

 A black rectangular or square box (known as censor bars) may be used to occlude parts of images completely (for example, a black bar covering the eyes instead of the entire face being pixelized).
 Censor bars were extensively used as a graphic device in the January 2012 protests against SOPA and PIPA.

 A drawback of pixelization is that any differences between the large pixels can be exploited in moving images to reconstruct the original, unpixelized image; squinting at a pixelized, moving image can sometimes achieve a similar result.
 In both cases, integration of the large pixels over time allows smaller, more accurate pixels to be constructed in a still image result.
 Completely obscuring the censored area with pixels of a constant color or pixels of random colors escapes this drawback but can be more aesthetically jarring.

 An additional drawback, when pixelization is used to reduce the repulsing, disturbing or, more generally shocking, aspect of an image, is that all information contained in the pixelized area is lost for the audience.
 Other visual processing techniques can help reduce the shocking aspect of images or videos while preserving most of the information of the media.

 International legal standards

 Nudity is obscured on broadcast television stations in the United States.
 The Federal Communications Commission states it is a violation of federal law to air obscene, indecent, and profane programming at any time, especially during certain hours.
 Monetary penalties and revocation of licenses are issued for law breakers.
 Japanese pornography laws require that genitals in films (including animated works) and other forms of adult media (such as eroge, drawings, etc) be obscured.
 Article 175 of Penal Code (Act No.45 of 1907) still in effect today in Japan forbids any person and imprisons anyone who distributes, sells or displays in public an obscene document, drawing or other objects of such nature.
 In Thailand, restrictions are placed on television broadcast depiction of cigarettes being smoked, alcohol being consumed, or guns being pointed at people.
 Pixelization is one method of censoring this content.

-In the Philippines, pixelization is also used if there are scenes of naked people or cadavers, bloody depiction of death by any means (e.g. gunshot wounds) and exposure of innards (sometimes rendered in black and white and blurred), and the finger gesture, among objectionable content.

-However, nudity and some bloody scenes are cut entirely and pointing of guns or blades to oneself or others are cropped.
-Philippine law states production, printing, publication, importation, sale, distribution, and exhibition of obscene and pornographic material is strictly prohibited and is punishable by law.